Why Do Storms Have Names? Understanding the Practice of Naming Storms

 You might hear names that aren't on the British/Irish/Dutch list in the coming months.
 Storms are named based on their origin, so those reaching the UK may have started as hurricanes or cyclones in the US.

-So, what turns a wind event into a named storm?
+So, what turns a event into a named storm?
 Only those that pose a significant risk of causing damage receive a name, typically when one of the three weather services anticipates an amber 'be prepared' or red 'take action' warning.

 Other countries have their own methods for naming storms.
 In Europe, several countries collaborate to name storms.
 For the most potent tropical storms, the National Hurricane Centre uses alphabetical lists maintained by the World Meteorological Organization.
 These lists are cycled every six years.